textnet/TN2/README.md

 This is an Excalibur+Electron prototype of the TXTNET.

-## Written Word Support
+## Handling events
-+ implement getters w/o spatials
++ Written Anima: implement
+    + event handlers: on/off
-- implement event handlers: on/off, timer event
+    + timer event
-- implement other known methods
-- what is missing?

-## More on controllers
+    + make sure it is unsubscribable
-- Anima controller: handling events
++ Anima controller: handling events
 - Proxy controller -> send events via network
+- check that creation of things leads to events

-## Up Next
+## Up Next Implementation
+- SPATIALS: place/fit, written getters
 - Properties
 - Move
 - Enter / Leave
 - Push
 - Pick
 - ....
-- SPATIALS: place/fit
+- implement the rest of the WW library

 ## TODO: Document
-- Book is created from a default template
+- Each book is created from a default template
 - Every other thing created from another thing inherits all its properties
-- There is a stub template to make life easier (not)
+- If there is no prototype thing, then it uses `Something`
 - Supported commands and Written Word